verus-lang/verus/source/docs/design/returning-mutable-references.md

 }
 ```

+* [ ] only allow directly returning a borrow to avoid the issue of handling pointer variables?

 ### Open questions

-* [ ] allow re-assigning the borrowing variable?
+* [ ] allow re-assigning the pointer variable?
 What to do then?
 Phrophecy variables a-la RustHorn?